Agree with our rating?

 Low-to-Moderate Complaint Total

-We are currently able to locate more than 30 Coinbase complaints on other review websites and forums, although the total could be much higher when considering the overall number of general comments about the company’s service.
+We are currently able to locate more than 30 negative Coinbase reviews on other review websites and forums, although the total could be much higher when considering the overall number of general comments about the company’s service.
 Common complaints include account closures, software bugs, poor exchange rates, and a lack of customer support, and some of these complaints describe the company as a ripoff or a scam.
+If you have your own Coinbase review to make, please do in the comments below.

 One general sentiment that is often voiced about the company is that its willingness to work with mainstream banks and accept large amounts of venture capital runs counter to the decentralized, stateless vision of cryptocurrency held by many bitcoin enthusiasts.
-This philosophical approach by Coinbase limits the service’s appeal for high risk merchants.
-High risk merchants who are hoping to capitalize on the anonymity and freedom of cryptocurrency by selling their products through Coinbase will be especially susceptible to having their accounts monitored and terminated, and they are advised to not use the platform for their products.
+This philosophical approach by Coinbase limits the service’s appeal for high-risk businesses.
+High-risk businesses that are hoping to capitalize on the anonymity and freedom of cryptocurrency by selling their products through Coinbase will be especially susceptible to having their accounts monitored and terminated, and they are advised to not use the platform for their products.

 Coinbase is currently the defendant in class-action lawsuit alleging that the company manipulated the prices of currencies on its exchange in violation of its own terms.
 There is no current information available about the status of this lawsuit, but it is unrelated to the company’s payment processing services and will not have a major impact on its score in this review.